ryokoralston/Boop/replit.md

 - Changed all UI language from Japanese to English
 - Added persistent scoring system that accumulates across replays
 - Score resets only when user closes browser/logs off
+- Changed score terminology from "taps" to "boops" for consistency

 ## System Architecture